ImVitovskyy/2048-solver/README.md

 # IN DEVELOPMENT

 # 2048 solver
- A program to beat the "2048" game
+ A program to beat the "2048" game.